SuperNEMO-DBD/Falaise/documentation/flreconstruct/WorkingWithEventRecords.md

 @ref mctools::simulated_data::tree_dump member function to dump some information on the object to screen.

-Finally, we return @ref falaise::processing::status::PROCESS_OK to indicate that we've processed the event without error.
+Finally, we return @ref falaise::processing::status to indicate that we've processed the event without error.

 To see the reading of the data in action, we compile the above code into a shared